British Library Sound Archive - West African Recordings

 Track 3 – 00:22:27 – [British Library reference number C51/2463]

-Solo unaccompanied ‘Ora flute’ alternating with male speaking unknown language.
+Solo unaccompanied ‘Oja flute’ alternating with male speaking undocumented language thought to be Igbo.

 Recorded by Thomas Northcote Whitridge in Nigeria, 1909.

 This sound recording belongs to a wax cylinder collection compiled by Northcote Whitridge Thomas (1868-1936), an anthropologist appointed by the British Colonial Office who saw the need to research the customs of people living under British Colonial rule.
 Thomas carried out field work in Nigeria and Sierra Leone from 1909 to 1916.
-The earliest known cylinder recordings were made in 1902 by the linguist Carl Meinhof in East Africa.
+The earliest known cylinder recordings were made in 1901 by Sir Harry Johnstone in Uganda.

 Ora flutes are used for ‘surrogate speech’ – they are talking instruments iterating praises, greeting, messages etc. That’s why you hear the speech interspersing the music as the player is interpreting what is being played on the flute.
 Furthermore, the sound recording is preceded by the engineer’s voice who played back the wax cylinder to digitise it, announcing the speed at which the recording was made - 168 rpm.
 Listen to many more ethnographic recordings made on wax cylinder via the British Library...